Larissa: After WWII

 After WWII the city was expanded rapidly.
 Today Larissa is the fourth largest Greek city with many squares, taverns and cafes.
 It has three public hospitals with one being a military hospital.
 It hosts the Hellenic Air Force Headquarters and NATO Headquarters in Greece.
 It has a School of Medicine and a School of Biochemistry – Biotechnology and the third largest in the country Institute of Technology.
 It occupies the first place among Greek cities in green coverage rate per square-metre urban space and the first place with the highest percentage of bars-taverns-restaurants per capita in Greece.
 It also has two public libraries and five museums.

+The re-design of the whole town centre after the uncovering of the ancient theatre is by Nella Golanda, who had a personal interest in the city as her mother was from Larissa.